In which we learn what a group is, and meet many examples.

 Preparation for Lecture 2

 Mattresses on beds need turning every so often, so that they wear evenly.
 What are the symmetries of a mattress?
-I can rotate it by certain angles about certain axes (and still have a mattress that fits on my bed).
+I can rotate it by certain amounts about certain axes (and still have a mattress that fits on my bed).
 Check that the symmetries of a mattress form a group (the binary operation here is doing one symmetry then doing another).

 What are the symmetries of an equilateral triangle?
 They form a group, what is the size of the group?